BuidlGuidl/oracle-challenge/README.md

 🔍 Open the `packages/hardhat/contracts/01_Staking/StakingOracle.sol` file to examine the staking oracle implementation.

-### 📖 Understanding the Code:
+#### 📖 Understanding the Code:

 🧩 The `StakingOracle` contract implements a decentralized economic incentive model:

 1. **`registerNode(uint256 initialPrice)`** - Allows users to register as oracle nodes

    * ⚠️ Requires a minimum stake of 1 ETH

    * 🧪 Checks that the node is not already registered

    * 🏗️ Creates a new `OracleNode` struct with the provided data

    * ➕ Adds the node to the `nodeAddresses` array

    * 📣 Emits the `NodeRegistered` and `PriceReported` events

 2. **`reportPrice(uint256 price)`** - Allows registered nodes to report new prices

    * 🧪 Checks that the caller is a registered node

    * 🔍 Verifies the node has sufficient stake

    * 🔄 Updates the node's last reported price and timestamp

    * 📣 Emits the `PriceReported` event

+3. **`separateStaleNodes(address[] memory nodesToSeparate)`** - Categorizes nodes into fresh and stale based on data recency

+   * 📦 Takes an array of node addresses to categorize

+   * ⏱️ Checks each node's last reported timestamp against `STALE_DATA_WINDOW` (5 seconds)

+   * 📊 Separates nodes into two arrays: fresh (recent data) and stale (old data)

+   * 🧹 Returns trimmed arrays containing only the relevant addresses

+   * 🔍 Used internally by other functions to filter active vs inactive nodes

+4. **`claimReward()`** - Allows registered nodes to claim their ORA token rewards

+   * 🧪 Checks that the caller is a registered node

+   * 🔍 Calculates reward amount based on time elapsed since last claim

+   * 💰 For active nodes (sufficient stake): rewards based on time since last claim

+   * ⚠️ For slashed nodes (insufficient stake): limited rewards only up to when they were slashed

+   * 🎁 Mints ORA tokens as rewards (time-based, scaled by 10^18)

+   * 📣 Emits the `NodeRewarded` event

-3. **`slashNodes()`** - Allows anyone to slash nodes that haven't reported recently
+5. **`slashNodes()`** - Allows anyone to slash nodes that haven't reported recently

    * 🔎 Identifies nodes with stale data (older than 5 seconds)

    * ✂️ Slashes each stale node by 1 ETH

    * 🏅 Rewards the slasher with 10% of the slashed amount so we can guarantee bad nodes are always slashed

    * 📣 Emits the `NodeSlashed` event for each slashed node

-4. **`getPrice()`** - Aggregates prices from all active nodes
+6. **`getPrice()`** - Aggregates prices from all active nodes

    * 📦 Collects prices from all active nodes

    * 🧹 Filters out nodes with stale data

    * 🧮 Calculates the median of all valid prices

    * ⛔️ Reverts if no valid prices are available

-### 🤔 Key Insights:
+**### 🤔 Key Insights:**

 - **Economic Incentives**: Nodes stake ETH and can be slashed for bad behavior, where in contrast, good behavior rewards the nodes with ORA token
 - **Decentralized**: Anyone can participate by staking, no central authority needed